Beheld the World of Spring

 Descption

-Part of the first generation of Chinese artists who studied in France, Chang Shuhong is a pioneer of the nationalization of Chinese oil painting.
-He was the first director of the Dunhuang Art Institute, and he made outstanding contributions in the development of Chinese oil painting and the conservation of Dunhuang art.
-In 1975, Chang led a team to Xinjiang to study cave while creating this work.
-During this period, Chang’ s artistic concepts and creative methods began returning to the vein of national art, forming a distinctive language of oil painting.
-The name of the work is taken from Chairman Mao Zedong’s Nian Nu Jiao: Kunlun, “Born out of the sky, vast Kunlun, read all the colors of spring on earth.”
-Chang gave the painting to his son, full of inspiration and good wishes for his children.
+Part of the first generation of Chinese artists to study in France, Chang Shuhong is a pioneer in the nationalization of Chinese oil painting.
+He was the first director of the Dunhuang Art Institute, making outstanding contributions in the development of Chinese oil painting and the conservation of Dunhuang art.
+In 1975, Chang led a team to Xinjiang to study caves while creating this work.
+Using mural-like, bright, and saturated colours along with firm, forceful brushstrokes, he depicted a bouquet brimming with vitality in a simple clay jar.
+The name of the work is taken from Chairman Mao Zedong’s Nian Nu Jiao: Kunlun, “Born out of the sky, vast Kunlun, read all the colours of spring on earth.”
+Chang gave the painting to his son, full of inspiration and good wishes for the next generation.